-Just 60 miles south of Denver, the Rocky Mountain town of Colorado Springs is a paradise for lovers of outdoor sports.
-Its mountains and foothills — including the 14,115 foot Pikes Peak — are brimming with challenging trails, so it’s no wonder that both the U.S. Olympic Training Center and the U.S. Air Force Academy have made Colorado Springs–which sits at 6,000 feet– their proving grounds.
-Even in town, the numerous city parks and open spaces seem to invite in an atmosphere of exercise.
+Train like in Olympian in Colorado Springs!
+Just 60 miles south of Denver, this Rocky Mountain town is a paradise for lovers of outdoor sports.
+Its mountains and foothills — including the 14,115 foot Pikes Peak — are brimming with challenging trails, so it’s no wonder that both the U.S. Olympic Training Center and the U.S. Air Force Academy have made 6,000 foot high Colorado Springs their proving grounds.
+Even in town, the numerous city parks and open spaces invite an atmosphere of exercise.
 Note: Be aware of the altitude and make sure you adjust and hydrate when running in Colorado Springs.

-A car can add to the convenience of your exploration, but it’s not 100% necessary.
-The Mountain Metro bus system is actually quite extensive, and they offer a handy tool to find the closest bus stop and next arrival near you.
-With all transportation barriers out of the way, you can get out and train like an Olympian!
+A car is very helpful in Colorado Springs, but the Mountain Metro bus system is actually quite extensive, and they offer a handy tool to find the closest bus stop and next arrival near you.